Vigy1008/EXPT.NO.1-SIMULATION-OF-STAR-TOPOLOGY-NETWORK/README.md

 STEP 6: Click on the PC Terminal, Select the fast Ethernet Interface from configuration table and set IP address and Subnet mask.
 STEP 7: Repeat the Step:6 for all the PC Terminals.
 STEP 8: click on the PC Terminal and Select Terminal from the Desktop tab to verify the connectivity between the PC Terminals using Ping Command.
-STEP 9: Select “add simple PDU” from tool bar and place it in source and destination PC Terminals to verify the connectivity.
+STEP 9: Select “add simple PDU” from tool bar and place it in source and destination PC Terminals to verify the connectivity
 ```

-## IP CONNECTIVITY TABLE:
+# IP CONNECTIVITY TABLE

 | NAME | IP ADDRESS     | SUBNET MASK     | NETWORK      | CLASS   |
 |------|----------------|-----------------|--------------|---------|
 | PCO  | 192.168.1.10   | 255.255.255.0   | 192.168.1.1  | Class C |